snicholspa/tips_tricks_howtos/apex_ords/apex_ords_install/how_to_intall_config_apex_and_ords.md

 	```
     <copy>
+    sudo su - oracle
     ords --config /etc/ords/config install
     </copy>
     ```

 ## **Step 7: Test APEX and ORDS from Local Browser**

-If the following tests are not successful, please refer to the **APEX Verify Install** link under the Documentation section above.
+If the following tests are not successful, please refer to the **APEX Remove Previous Versions** links under the Documentation section above.
 You may need to remove previous versions of APEX

 1. Test APEX Admin